How to Close Images in Photoshop

 Learn the various ways to close an image in Photoshop when you're done viewing or editing it.
 We'll learn how to close a single image, how to close multiple images at once, how to close images with unsaved changes, and how to close an image and return to Adobe Bridge.

-In this series of tutorials on getting our images into Photoshop, we've learned how to set Photoshop as our default image editor for both Windows and Mac.
+In this series of tutorials on getting our images into Photoshop, we've learned how to set Photoshop as our default image editor.
 We learned how to open images using Photoshop's Start screen, and how to open them into Photoshop from Adobe Bridge.
 We've even looked at how to open images into Photoshop's image editing plugin, Camera Raw, before moving them over to Photoshop.

 Knowing how to get our images into Photoshop is obviously important.
 But so is knowing how to close those images when we're done.
 In this quick tutorial, we'll learn how to close a single image, and how to close multiple images at once.
 We'll look at what happens when we try to close an image with unsaved changes.
 And finally, we'll learn how to close an image and return to Adobe Bridge.